 If you’re like most people, you have changed jobs quite a few times.
-All that job-hopping may help broaden skill sets, but it also creates a dilemma for those who are unsure what to do with various employer 401k Rollovers and other retirement accounts they have accumulated over time.
+All that job-hopping may help broaden skill sets, but it also creates a dilemma for those who are unsure what to do with your employer 401K Rollovers and other related prior employer savings plans as they have accumulated over time.

 Getting Started Today: Ulin & Co.
 Wealth Management is a trusted, independent advisory firm.
 Call (561) 210-7887 for a no-obligation consultation.

-- Roll the money into your next employer’s 401(k) (or 403B) plan.
-Rolling over your old 401(K) or plan into a new employer retirement plan is not an alternative that is frequently utilized.
+Roll the money into your next employer’s 401K (or 403B) plan.
+A 401K rollover into a new employer retirement plan is not an alternative that is frequently utilized.
 In fact, plan sponsors are not even required to accept rollovers.
 Combining accounts into one location with your new employer for easier tracking and management while retaining your tax –deferral status can be a benefit, but there may be additional costs and limitations imposed by the new plan.

-- Roll the money over into a self-directed Traditional IRA as a 401K rollover.
-The third option of rolling your old 401(K) into a Traditional IRA can provide you the control and flexibility you may desire.
+Roll the money over into a self-directed Traditional IRA as a 401K rollover.
+The third option of a 401K rollover into a Traditional IRA can provide you the control and flexibility you may desire.
 By rolling your old employer plan to a Traditional (Rollover) IRA you will have greater access to your money along with unlimited investment choices.

 Consider that with many old employer plans, you cannot make new savings contributions, obtain a loan if you need quick cash, or even take out a partial plan-distribution for any reason.
 Also note that all 401(K) and 403(B) plan providers charge you fees just to administer the plan.

-- Control: Depending on the investment platform, you can have a greater variety of investment options and more control over your investment expenses with a rollover IRA than with an employer retirement account.
+Control: Depending on the investment platform, you can have a greater variety of investment options for asset management and more control over your investment expenses with a rollover IRA than with an employer retirement account.

 A fact that surprises many people is that many employer plans impose significant restrictions for non-spouse beneficiaries.
 Some may require heirs to take the money all at once or limit how the money is handled.
 Your plan’s restrictions may have significant tax consequences, so be sure to check with the plan administrator.